arothman11/naturaldisasters/README.md

    - Click "Compare County" to view another county's data side-by-side, with the same interactive features available.

 4. **Year Brushing**
    - Adjust the year range to display the most common disasters for each county within the selected time frame.
-Example:
+   - Example:
      ![Brushing](data/brushedyears.png)

 5. **Interactive Legend**
-   - Click on a disaster type in the legend to display its spread across the country.
+   - Click on a disaster type in the legend to display only that specific disaster spread.
    - Example legend items:

    <img src="data/legendfire.png" alt="Fire" style="width: 300px; margin: 10px;">